Monereum/Monereum/README.md

 * [Monereum-Genesis](https://github.com/davebryson/quorum-genesis) - A simple CL utility for Quorum to help populate the genesis file with voters and makers
 * [Monereum Maker](https://github.com/synechron-finlabs/quorum-maker/) - a utility to create Quorum nodes
 * [MonereumNetworkManager](https://github.com/ConsenSys/QuorumNetworkManager) - makes creating & managing Quorum networks easy
-* [ERC20 REST service](https://github.com/blk-io/erc20-rest-service) - a Quorum-supported RESTful service for creating and managing ERC-20 tokens
+* [ERC20 REST service](https://github.com/blk-io/erc20-rest-service) - a Monereum-supported RESTful service for creating and managing ERC-20 tokens
 * [Nethereum Quorum](https://github.com/Nethereum/Nethereum/tree/master/src/Nethereum.Quorum) - a .NET Quorum adapter
 * [web3j-quorum](https://github.com/web3j/quorum) - an extension to the web3j Java library providing support for the Quorum API
 * [Apache Camel](http://github.com/apache/camel) - an Apache Camel component providing support for the Quorum API using web3j library.
-Here is the artcile describing how to use Apache Camel with Ethereum and Quorum https://medium.com/@bibryam/enterprise-integration-for-ethereum-fa67a1577d43
+Here is the artcile describing how to use Apache Camel with Ethereum and Monereum https://medium.com/@bibryam/enterprise-integration-for-ethereum-fa67a1577d43

 ## Reporting Security Bugs
 Security is part of our commitment to our users.
 At Monereum we have a close relationship with the security community, we understand the realm, and encourage security researchers to become part of our mission of building secure reliable software.
 This section explains how to submit security bugs, and what to expect in return.